-5.3.7 Waveforms Panel
+5.4.8 Waveforms Panel

-Figure 11: Waveforms panel
+Figure 12: Waveforms panel

-A set of IOC subroutines postprocesses the data in the real-time and provides four concise plots displayed in the waveform panel shown in Figure 11.
+A set of IOC subroutines postprocesses the data in the real-time and provides four concise plots displayed in the waveform panel shown in Figure 12.
 The four plots are: bunch-by-bunch mean and root mean square (RMS) of bunch oscillations, time-domain signal of a bunch with the largest RMS.
-The last plot is obtained by performing the fast Fourier transform (FFT) on each of the bunches and quadratically averaging the resulting spectra.
-This plot aliases all coupled-bunch eigenmodes to a frequency span from DC to $\omega{\text{rev}}/2$.
+The last plot is obtained by performing the fast Fourier transform (FFT) on each of the bunches (specified by a selection pattern) and quadratically averaging the resulting spectra.
+This plot aliases all coupled-bunch eigenmodes to a frequency span from DC to $\omega{\rm rev}/2$.
 Such a spectrum allows the operator to very quickly check how well the system damps the coupled-bunch motion.

 DATA ACQUISITION CONTROL ON/OFF Data acquisition enable.

 Turn this control to on to acquire and postprocess the data.